wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storsimple/storsimple-configure-chap.md

 - Bidirectional or mutual or reverse authentication

-In each of these cases, the device Management Portal and the server iSCSI initiator software need to be configured.
+In each of these cases, the portal for the device and the server iSCSI initiator software need to be configured.
 The detailed steps for this configuration are described in the following tutorial.

 ## Unidirectional or one-way authentication